Small Business HQ

 Even if you have convinced your team to try to get along with the CRM system, there’s a possibility that they just can’t, especially if you have long-time workers on your teams who have been doing things a particular way for many years.

-Old habits die hard, and this is the reason why most employees find it hard to unlearn their favorite practices and shift to brand new CRM systems.
+Old habits die hard, and this is the reason why you need to help your employees understand the difficulty of unlearning their favorite practices and shifting to brand new CRM systems.

 How can you solve this challenge of CRM?

 Create a task list for your employees where they are needed to perform specific actions to learn and practice with your CRM tool.
-The task list will ensure that they have put effort into learning the software solution.
+This can help encourage adoption and improve the system’s effectiveness.

 Most importantly, assign monitoring and validation duties to someone within the team so that nothing goes wrong when your employees feed in data to a system they’re not familiar with.